KalebCole/ThrillSeekers/README.md

 <!-- Make sure to check off completed functionality below -->
 - [X] **The web app uses only HTML, CSS, and JavaScript without a frontend framework**
-- [X] **The web app displays a title**
-- [X] **The web app displays at least five list items, each with at least three attributes (such as title, text, and image url)**
-- [ ] **The user can click on each item in the list to see a detailed view of it, including all database fields**
-  - [ ] *Note: When showing this feature in the video walkthrough, please show the unique URL for each detailed view.
-We will not be able to give points if we cannot see the implementation*
-- [X] **The web app serves an appropriate 404 page when no matching route is defined**
-- [ ] **The web app is appropriately styled using Picocss**
+- [X] **The web app is connected to a PostgreSQL database, with an appropriately structured database table for the list items**
+- [X] **The PostgreSQL database includes a table that matches the data displayed in the web app**
+  - [X] **NOTE: Your GIF or a screenshot added to the README must include a view of your Railway database that shows the contents of the table used by your app**

 The following **optional** features are implemented:

-- [ ] The web app displays items in a unique format, such as cards rather than lists
+- [ ] The user can search for items with a specific attribute

 The following **additional** features are implemented: